syedcloud/data-enginerring/hadoop/README.md

 Answer:
 Hadoop architecture consists of:

-NameNode
+🟡 NameNode
-Standby NameNode
+🟡 Standby NameNode
-DataNodes
+🟡 DataNodes
-JournalNodes
+🟡 JournalNodes
-ZooKeeper
+🟡 ZooKeeper
 3️⃣ What is Block Size in Hadoop HDFS

 Answer:

+Hadoop Version	Block Size
-Hadoop 1.0 → 64 MB
+Hadoop 1.0	64 MB
-Hadoop 2.0 → 128 MB (default)
+Hadoop 2.0+	128 MB (default)
 4️⃣ What is Fault Tolerance in Hadoop

 Answer:
 Hadoop ensures fault tolerance using:

-Data Replication
+✅ Data Replication
-Task Resubmission
+✅ Task Resubmission
-High Availability
+✅ High Availability
 5️⃣ What is Split Brain Scenario in Hadoop

 Answer: